 - Utilization of a second traffic lane as a staging area for the skylight replacement activities.
 This will result in the loss of part of the parking lane on the north side of 71st Street.

 These activities may be subject to change due to weather or other circumstances.

 A temporary HVAC (Heating, Ventilation, Air Conditioning) system has been installed in the Fifth Avenue Garden that allows air to circulate and keeps the temperature and humidity at appropriate levels to protect the building and its interiors, while we install the new HVAC and other infrastructure upgrades.
 We anticipate that the equipment will remain onsite until the end of the project.
 A plywood barrier painted the color of the limestone has been installed in front of it, as well as new plantings.

 Previous work on the site has included erecting protective barriers and fencing on both East 70th and East 71st Streets, as well as pedestrian walkways.

 Various architectural elements in the 70th Street Garden were photographed and sent offsite for conservation.

 The Frick has assembled a team of experts to oversee the garden’s restoration and reinstallation, in keeping with Russell Page’s original vision.
 If you would like to know more, read our announcements.

 The Frick Collection and our contractors are committed to the health and safety of our personnel and the surrounding community.
 All activities are conducted based on New York State reopening guidelines as well as the latest Covid-19 guidance from the relevant government agencies.

-Construction is being carried out in accordance with New York City laws and regulations, which allow construction activities between 7 AM and 6 PM on weekdays.
-Work will typically begin at 7 AM on weekdays and end at 3:30 PM.
+Construction is being carried out in accordance with New York City laws and regulations, which allow construction activities between 7:00 a.m. and 6:00 p.m. on weekdays.
 Advance notice will be given should it be necessary to perform work outside these hours.